 An incline push-up can reduce the stress on the ligaments on your shoulder (anterior glenohumeral ligaments) and discomfort experienced in your wrist.
 Do this from a regular push-up position.
 If you cannot manage that, kneel down.
 The grip for the push-up can be adjusted so it is narrower and the decline movement is smaller, making it an easier variant.
-All you need is a standard weight bench in the gym or a stable flat bench or surface in the park or at home.3
+All you need is a standard weight bench in the gym or a stable flat bench

 - Face the bench/platform you’re using.
 Put your hands on the edge closest to you, at a distance a little more than shoulder-width apart.
 If you need to reduce the load on the shoulders, keep your grip narrower.

 - Move your feet back so your arms and body are straight, with arms perpendicular to the rest of your body and the balls of your feet touching the ground.